 During the 1999-2000 financial year, the North East Region Water Authority undertook negotiations with the Army, who were seeking upgrades to their water and wastewater systems.
 Baranduda was linked to a proposed Wodonga wastewater works upgrade and to the Wodonga reticulation, along with Bandiana and Latchford Barracks.

 Baranduda’s Water Supply

-Water is pumped from the Wodonga water treatment plant into the 10 megalitre low level storage at Baranduda.
+Water is pumped from the Wodonga Water Treatment Plant into the 10 megalitre low level storage at Baranduda.
 There, the water is treated with pH correction and booster chlorination.
 The treated water from the low level storage tank supplies the low level reticulation of Bandiana and Lightwood Drive, Wodonga.
-Water is also pumped from the 10 megalitre low level storage to the 1.26 megalitre Baranduda high level storage; from there it gravitates to the Baranduda high level reticulation.
+Water is also pumped from the 10 megalitre low level storage to the 1.26 megalitre Baranduda high level storage, and from there it gravitates to the Baranduda high level reticulation.

 Baranduda Wastewater Treatment Plant